The following pertains to all the training courses we offer.

-Right now, all our classes are only offered online/virtually.
+All our courses are only offered online/virtually.
 We do not expect to return to in-person instruction anytime soon.

-Where can I see a list of all the upcoming course schedule/course dates & times?
+Where can I see a list of all the upcoming course schedules/course dates & times?

 Where can I see a list of the course prices?

 The course prices are listed on each specific course listing page.
 Visit the course schedule page and click on the course date you are interested in.
 From that specific course page, the price will be displayed on the upper right side of the page.